 Is Ginger Good or Bad for Hair?
-Benefits, Risks, Evidence & Safe Use
+Benefits, Risks, Evidence and Safe Use

 Are you worried that using ginger on your hair might do more harm than good?
 Ginger is often promoted as a natural ingredient for boosting hair growth, but the evidence is more complicated.